jharttech/QRCodeGen/README.md

 4. Follow the onscreen prompts.

 <h2>Python Version</h2>
 This is the python version of the QRCodeGen script.
-This script can be ran on any machine with python installed <b>(Note:</b> Instructions are written for linu, but can easily be adapted for other OS) and the qrcode python module installed.
+This script can be ran on any machine with python installed <b>(Note:</b> Instructions are written for linux, but can easily be adapted for other OS) and the qrcode python module installed.
 (Will address steps or info on how to do that later)</br></br>

 Download zip file from github or clone the repository.</br></br>